🤏 Miniatures - 🕳️ Gap Filling

 - Optionally carve, file and sand the area.

 In general, you can use anything that air-dries to a solid to fill gaps.
 The rest is largely just convenience and personal preference.
-Don't use 1) things that don't actually cure like Play-Doh or 2) things that are oven-baked like polymer clay.
+Don't use 1) things that don't cure like Play-Doh or 2) things that are oven-baked like polymer clay.

 You can use any matte varnish or Mod Podge to fill gaps at a pinch.